 Spotify use social proof in their music app to show the popularity of playlists, artists, albums and individual songs.
 This helps to give people confidence to explore new artists or genre as they can instantly see which are the most popular.

 The social proof variant below won the test with a 7% uplift in the click through rate to begin registration.
+None of the other principles of persuasion had a significant impact on the click through rate.

 The E-commerce site Very.co.uk cleverly uses social proof to reinforce the popularity of some items when visitors are viewing the product page.
 By this stage we know that users are showing some interest in the item.
 Messaging is briefly displayed showing the number of people currently viewing the product and how many units have been sold in the last 48 hours.
 This also creates a sense of scarcity which can nudge users towards purchasing an item.